Maartyl/cs-chan/README.md

 - Idea behind accessing through URI:
     - Normal code shouldn't even necessarily know what Uri it is using to access chans.
 - Net-chans are only accessible after calling `.StartServer(port)`.
-    - Get URIs then have to specify this port.
+    - Get URIs then have to specify this port in authority.

-## Example
+## Examples

 ### Chat Simple
 - in Chat/Program.cs